Khawaja Pervaiz

 Khawaja Pervez (28 December 1930 – 20 June 2011) was a prominent Pakistani film composer- lyricist and film songwriter for both Urdu and Punjabi language films.
 His birth name was Khawaja Ghulam Mohiuddin.
 His professional career spanned over 40 years.

 Early life

-Khawaja Ghulam Mohiuddin, popularly known as Khawaja Pervaiz was born into a Kashmiri Muslim family in Amritsar, Punjab, British India.
-After independence of Pakistan in 1947, his family along with him moved to Lahore.
+Khawaja Ghulam Mohiuddin, popularly known as Khawaja Pervaiz, was born into a Kashmiri Muslim family in Amritsar, Punjab, British India.
+After the independence of Pakistan in 1947, his family along with him moved to Lahore.
 He graduated from Dayal Singh College, Lahore in 1954.

 Career

 Khawaja Pervaiz's college friend Zafar Iqbal who was a son of film director Wali Sahib introduced him to his father who later hired him as an assistant.
 He worked with Wali Sahib while the latter was making the films Guddi Gudda (1956), Lukan Miti (1959) and Sohni Kumharan (1960).

 Khawaja Pervez's first film, as a lyricist, was Diljeet Mirza's Rawaj in 1965 in Pakistan.
 He got a big breakthrough from the song "Tum hee ho mehboob meray" in the film Aina (1966) sung by Irene Perveen and Masood Rana, and composed by Manzoor Ashraf, who later became known as music director M. Ashraf.
 He was the lyricist for numerous very famous songs, including "Sunn Wey Balori Akh Waleya", "Jub Koi Pyar Sai Bulai Ga, Tum Ko Aik Shakhs Yaad Aiy Ga", "Kisay Da Yaar Na Wichray", "Mahi Aavey Gaa, Main Phullaan Naal Dharti Sajawan Gi", "Meri Chichi Da Challa Mahi La Layaa", "Do Dil Ik Doojay Kolun Door Ho Gayey", "Teray Bina Yuun Gharrian Beetien, Jaisay Saddian Beet Gayien", "Jan-e-Jan Tu Jo Kahay, Gaaoon Mein Geet Naey", and "Dil-e-Veeran Hay, Teri Yaad Hay, Tanhai Hai".

 In a career spanning four decades, he wrote more than 15,000 film songs, out of which around 5,000 songs were sung by Noor Jehan alone.
 He was a well-sought-after and popular film songwriter and his songs were sung by almost all well-known Pakistani vocalists of the time, including Mehdi Hassan, Masood Rana, Ahmed Rushdi, Nahid Akhtar, Mehnaz, Runa Laila, Mala (Pakistani singer), Nayyara Noor, Inayat Hussain Bhatti, Musarrat Nazir and many others.

 Many of the popular Qawwali songs performed by the renowned Nusrat Fateh Ali Khan were written by Khawaja Pervez.